Frequently Asked Questions

 She gained notoriety at an early age because of her ability to memorize and recite large portions of the Hindu scriptures.
 Later on, she married outside of her caste and converted to Christianity.
 She traveled around the world lecturing on women’s rights and the ills of the caste system.

 A: Most Bible translations in India use Hindi, which is the most commonly used language in India.
-The Hindi language is really a language for the high caste, which less than 25% of the population.
+The Hindi language is really a language for the high caste, which is spoken by less than 25% of the population.
 In the Hindi language there are many different gods, many of whom want to bring harm to low caste people.
 Because of this, many low caste people do not want to read Bible translations in this language.

 That is why TSI decided to translate the New Testament into the language of the low caste people about 20 years ago.
 The translation was approved by the International Bible Society and Wycliffe Bible Translators.
 This New Testament has been well received by many low caste people and many would like to receive a copy once funding is obtained to print more.